Steve Ritchie (pinball designer): Video games and other contributions

-The Stern years
+Stern

 After designing and selling a few redemption games, he formed Steve Ritchie Productions (SRP) in 2002, and returned to pinball design contracting with Stern Pinball to distribute his games.
 For his first game for Stern, Terminator 3: Rise of the Machines, he once again enlisted Arnold Schwarzenegger to lend his voice and likeness to the game, and also re-assembled the same team who worked with him on the T2 pinball, including software programmer Dwight Sullivan and music composer Chris Granner.
 After T3, Ritchie released Elvis, which was released in time for the 50th anniversary of Elvis Presley's first song recording.
 Ritchie's third game for Stern was World Poker Tour.
 World Poker Tour was the first game to use Stern's new hardware, S.A.M., which is the successor to their older Whitestar platform.
 He has recently revealed in an interview that he was forced by Gary Stern to design the game.

 In 2009, after completing 24, a pinball machine based on the TV series of the same name, Ritchie was laid off from Stern along with most of the company's other pinball designers.
-A March 3, 2011 press release from Stern reported that Steve had returned to Stern to design the next generation of pinball machines.
+A March 2011 press release from Stern reported that Steve had returned to Stern to design the next generation of pinball machines.
 His first game released after returning to Stern was AC/DC.
-In March 2012, Ritchie conducted a comprehensive audio interview with Music Life Radio about his life and career, with focus on the AC/DC pinball game.

-In September 2013, Stern announced Ritchie's newest pinball game, Star Trek, based on the current line of movies.
-In March 2019, Stern announced the upcoming release of another pinball machine designed by Ritchie, Black Knight: Sword of Rage.
+Between 2011 and 2021, Ritchie designed Led Zeppelin, Black Knight Sword of Rage, Game of Thrones, and Star Trek.

-Jersey Jack years
+Jersey Jack

 In August 2021, Ritchie left Stern Pinball and joined Jersey Jack Pinball.

+He was the third pinball designer on staff, along with Pat Lawlor and Eric Meunier.
 In an April 2022 PinCast interview with Pinball Magazine and Pinball News, Ritchie said that he was actively working on a game for Jersey Jack and that it would likely be produced in the second half of 2022.

+In 2023, Jersey Jack announced the release of their Elton John pinball machine, Ritchie's first design for the company.

 Personal life

+Circa 1995, He lost a ring finger fingertip from his left-hand while riding dirt bikes.

 As of 2017, Ritchie was diagnosed with Ménière's disease and has had his hearing slowly reduced over the years.